microsoft/hi-ml/docs/source/software_design_overview.md

 ### Finalization

 At this point, the engineering owner of the proposed change has carried out all necessary changes in a branch of the codebase.
-They would now initiate a Pull Request process that consists of the following steps:
+They will now initiate a Pull Request process that consists of the following steps:

 - The code will be reviewed by at least 2 engineers.
 Both need to provide their explicit approval before the proposed change can be integrated in the "main" branch.